 As I sat at my desk and stared, I pondered my chef-solicited options.
 Roasted.
 Mashed.
 Pickled.
 Pan-seared.
 Souped.
-I wanted something sufficiently traditional, but sorta outlandish.
+I wanted something sufficiently traditional but sorta outlandish.
 Something to surprise my guests yet not alarm them.
 Something that wouldn’t upstage everything else.
 Something simple.
 So I did the only thing I could think to do.
 I emailed the only person whose palate I truly trust.
 And that would be Pulitzer prize-winning food critic, Jonathan Gold.
-(Sorry, E.)

 Turns out he’d already colored outside those exact same lines this past Thanksgiving.
 We bantered about the relative merits of slicing the knobby things or leaving them whole, tossing them with nothing more than olive oil or indulging them in a bath of duck fat, subjecting them to the blast of a hot oven or a more temperate romp on the stovetop.
 Then he offered perhaps the most critical part of sunchoke cookery: not to even bother peeling the knobby little suckers (and half of your knuckles along with them).
 Just wait, he said.
 The skins turn thin and crisp, crunchy even, after cooking, such that you can slip them right off.
 (You can, he continued, also peel them using the old truc for ginger, scraping the skin off with the tip of a spoon.)
-Decision made, I thanked my him profusely, then plodded through my page proofs, grabbed my potato-wannabes, and practically pranced home.
+Decision made, I thanked my him profusely, then plodded through my page proofs, grabbed my potato-wannabes, and practically danced home.

 As with most greenmarket finds, sunchokes have a season.
 They’re amply available during cooler months, and rather maddeningly elusive to find at all other times.
 (I know what you’re thinking.
 But you can forget about stockpiling them.
-They don’t keep particularly well, and definitely not as swell as potatoes.
+They don’t keep particularly well, and they’re definitely not as swell as potatoes.
 For some of us, the absence makes us a little sad when spring eventually comes around.
 Sunchokes tend to have that kind of effect on people.

 [Editor’s Note: Sunchokes can have another type of effect on some people, one that’s a little trickier to romanticize.
 It tends to happen to those with delicate constitutions, and it’s often indelicately described as creating a troubling rumbling in one’s belly.
 When consumed in modest measure, there’s rarely any ill effect.
 The problem is, when trying them for the first time, most folks know no moderation.
 While I may have perfected my cooking techniques, I’ve yet to comprehend how to gracefully caution guests at the table when sunchokes are on the menu.
 So I’ve refrained from sharing them since that night, instead relegating sunchokes to weeknight suppers just for me here and there.
 Ought I to lose my girlish bashfulness and introduce others to their charms?
 Is it worth it?
 You tell me.]